developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-6/guide/settings/index.md

 * Enabling the Symbol tab disables remapping of the Numeric P3 key.
 * Enabling the Alpha tab disables remapping of the Numeric P4 key.
 * Enabling the Numeric tab disables remapping of the Alphanumeric P1 key.
+* Navigation and Tab configuration features are supported only on devices with MX 7.1 and higher.

 ------